TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 However, Extbase does not support the persistence of additional Domain data in the temporary table because the corresponding Domain object does not exist.
-Nevertheless, the Online documentation of the *TYPO3-Core API* describes the second, more correct option for configuring m:n-relationships within IRRE.
+Nevertheless, the Online documentation of the :ref:`TYPO3-Core API <t3coreapi>` describes the second, more correct option for configuring m:n-relationships within IRRE.
 It depends on a plain temporary table.
 The following example shows off the configuration of products with their according categories: